 Volunteers should plan to arrive at the Merida International Airport the day your program begins.
 You will be picked up directly from the airport and transported to your accommodations.
-On the last day of the program you will be transported to the airport in accordance with your departure time.
+On the last day of the program, you will be transported to the airport in accordance with your departure time.

 Safety and Security

 No vaccinations are required but you should always check with your personal doctor.
 There are nearby clinics and hospitals within an hour’s drive of the communities if needed.
-Additionally, there is a paramedic with the group that can tend to minor injuries or illness.
-Volunteers will travel as a team with Globe aware personnel.
+Additionally, there is a paramedic with the group that can tend to minor injuries or illnesses.
+Volunteers will travel as a team with Globe Aware personnel.
 Please contact our office for any needs or concerns regarding safety on the ground.